grafana/mimir/pkg/scheduler/DESIGN.md

 ### Context & Requirements

-### Original State: Queue Splitting by Tenant
+#### Original State: Queue Splitting by Tenant

-The `RequestQueue` originally utilized only a single dimension of queue splitting, by tenant.
+The `RequestQueue` originally only split queues by tenant, with two goals in mind:
-This approach served two purposes:

 1. tenant fairness via a simple round-robin between all tenants with non-empty query request queues
-1. rudimentary tenant isolation via shuffle-shard assignment of noisy tenants to only a subset of queriers
+2. rudimentary tenant isolation via shuffle-shard assignment of noisy tenants to only a subset of queriers

-While this inter-tenant Quality-Of-Service approach has worked well, other QOS issues have arisen from the varying characteristics of Mimir's two "query components" utilized by the queriers to fetch TSDB data for executing queries: ingesters and store-gateways.
+While this inter-tenant Quality-Of-Service approach has worked well, other QoS issues have arisen from the varying characteristics of Mimir's two "query components" -- components that the queriers fetch TSDB data from in order to execute queries: ingesters and store-gateways.

-### New Requirement: Queue Splitting by Query Component
+#### New Requirement: Queue Splitting by Query Component

 Ingesters serve requests for recent data, and store-gateways serve requests for older data.
-While queries can overlap the time periods of data fetched by both query components, many requests are served by only one of the two components.
+While queries can span the time periods served by both query components, many requests are served by only one of the two components.

-Ingesters and store-gateways tend to experience issues independently of each other, but when one component was in a degraded state, _all_ queries would wait in the queue behind the slow queries, causing high latency and timeouts for queries which could have been serviced by the non-degraded query component.
+Ingesters and store-gateways tend to experience issues independently of each other, but when one component was in a degraded state, _all_ queries would wait in the queue behind the slow queries, regardless of which query component they required, causing high latency and timeouts for queries which could have been serviced by the non-degraded query component.

-### Phase 1: Query Component Selection by Round-Robin

-In the first phase, we believed that it would be sufficient to duplicate the tenant queue splitting approach.
-We split the tenant queues further by query component, so that each tenant could have up to four queues.

-To enable more clear management of the two dimensions of queue splitting rather than one, we introduced the "tree queue" structure, inspired by Loki's implementation.

-For simplicity at this stage, the tenant selection algorithm was kept higher in the tree and therefore took priority over the query component queue selection algorithm.
-Additionally, the query component selection algorithm was a simple round-robin.

-This phase was a failure due to both of those design decisions.
+#### New Requirement: Ordered Decision-Making

+Because all requests will now be split across two dimensions instead of one, it matters which dimension is considered first.
+Earlier in this project, we optimized for simplicity by implementing the additional query-component queue splitting as a decision taken after choosing a tenant.
+As a result, because any given tenant in the queue was guaranteed to have some request(s) queued, we always dequeued a request for the next tenant in the queue, even if that tenant only had requests queued for a degraded component.

+Thus, the decision of "which query component to dequeue a request for?" must come _before_ the decision of which tenant to dequeue a request for.

-#### Failure 1: Tenant Selection Priority over Query Component Selection (minor)
+#### New Requirement: Query Component Prioritization

-The fact that the tenant selection was given priority over query-component selection meant that a tenant's query traffic profile could override the query component round-robin.

-If the tenant rotation had selected `tenant-1` which was only sending ingester queries at the time, the round-robin algorithm could only select the ingester queue from the child queue nodes for `tenant-1`, overriding the intended progression of the query component round-robin.

-#### Failure 2: Inability to Prevent Processing Time Dominance by Slow Queries (major)

-A vanilla round-robin algorithm does not sufficiently guard against a high-latency component saturating all or nearly all connections with requests in flight in the slow component.
+A vanilla round-robin algorithm does not sufficiently guard against a high-latency component saturating all or nearly all connections with inflight requests for that component.
 Despite rotating which query component is dequeued for, utilization of the querier-worker connection pool as measured by inflight query processing time will grow asymptotically to be dominated by the slow query component.
+In some cases, we may reach this state even faster than in the simple (round-robin across tenant queues) case.
+This is because every querier has, at worst, a 75% chance of dequeuing a request for a degraded component while there are still queries available for non-degraded components.

+Therefore, we are required to make some prioritization decisions about query components to keep dequeuing queries for non-degraded components wherever possible.

-### Phase 2: Query Component Selection to Solve Processing Time Dominance by Slow Queries
+### Query Component Selection to Solve Processing Time Dominance by Slow Queries

 #### Modeling the Problem